esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 > Using proper HTML headings creates a content hierarchy that screen readers can navigate. - Marcy Sutton

+🌟 **Important:** Only one h1 per page and heading levels should increase in order. (h1, h2, h3... h6)🌟

 ## Useful resources